Kong/developer.konghq.com/app/_how-tos/set-a-value-from-a-response-as-an-environment-variable.md

 ## 2. Create the after-response script

 1. Open the **Scripts** tab and click **After-response**.
 1. Add the following script.
+When this script run it will:
-It will check that the request returns the expected 201 status code, get the token value, and set it as the value of a new `systemToken` environment variable.
+    * Check that the request returns the expected 201 status code
+    * Get the value of the token
+    * Assign the value to the `systemToken` environment variable.

     ```js
     insomnia.test('Check if status is 201', () => {